Best Beginner Bass Guitars (Updated for September 2025)

 Ibanez SR300EB

-One more choice for you comes from Ibanez, another big-hitter in the guitar world.
+Two more choice for you come from Ibanez, another big-hitter in the guitar world.
 Ibanez are well known for flamboyant designs, rigorous quality control and great value.

 You’ll find all three of these things present in this Ibanez SR300EB.
 This sleek bass is built for business, featuring cool additions like two humbucking pickups and an excellently-named ‘Power Tap’ switch for adding more tonal options.
 A slim neck makes this very easy for beginners to play.
 This bass is kind of like the Yamaha and Sterling basses merged together, but offering its own unique style, too.
 If you like modern-looking basses, this one is great sounding and plays really, really well.